brodsa/mgv-vorau/README.md

 ### Future Enhancements
 - German Language
-    - As the webpage presents the choir from Austria, including the German language is more relevant for the users than the English.
+    - As the webpage presents the choir from Austria, the German language is more relevant for the users than the English.

 ---